delta4d/gao/src/bash/2016-02-16-convert-any-base-to-10.md

 ```

 The maximum base is up to 64, include `0-9`, `a-z`, `A-Z`, `@` and `_`.
 It seems
-there is not an universal to way to do the other way around, but we can use
+that there is no universal way to do the other way around, but we can use
 `printf` to get octal or hex output.